 Turns out, there wasn’t really a coffeeshop at 20 East Hastings Street when they filmed this scene in 2003, but rather, there was a long-running seafood restaurant there, aptly named, The Only Sea Food.

-By the time Elf was filmed in 2003, the downtown area of Vancouver had hit rock bottom.
+By the time Elf was filmed in 2003, the downtown area of Vancouver had hit hard times.
 Homelessness and criminal activity were rampant along East Hastings Street and most of the city residents chose to go out for dinner in the safer and more accommodating suburbs.
-In June of 2009, the Only Sea Foods was permanently shut down amid drug trafficking allegations, and the iconic neon sign was removed from the building and placed in a warehouse.
+Then, in June of 2009, the Only Sea Foods was permanently shut down amid drug trafficking allegations, and the iconic neon sign was removed from the building and placed in a warehouse.

-Like I said, when I visited the city in early 2019, the building at 20 E Hastings was still boarded up and the area looked far from being conducive to a casual dining crowd.
-But maybe someday, the home to the “World’s Best Cup of Coffee” will be able to open its doors again and allow people to come in and cheer about their brewing skills.
+2022 UPDATE: Like I said earlier, when I visited the city in early 2019, the building at 20 E Hastings was still boarded up and the area looked far from being conducive to a casual dining crowd.
+But I hoped that someday, some new business would move in there and give people access to where the “World’s Best Cup of Coffee” used to be.

 Exploring NYC – Flatiron District